athackst/workstation_setup/examples/README.md

 # examples

-Here are 3 examples of how to set up your docker development workflow
+Here are 3 examples of how to set up your docker development workflow with ROS.

 ## 1. Multi stage docker build (ros2_crystal_multistage)